Blog /Strategy

 Set up a frictionless loyalty program in 15 minutes

+3. Brand the wheel.
 Upload your logo, pick your colors, name the wheel.

-The whole experience should feel like part of your venue, not a generic widget.
+4. Connect Google Reviews.
 Paste your Google Business Profile review link.
-Reviews land on your actual page, not a third-party form.